HughG/holygradle-plugins/developer-readme.md

   e.g., plugins-release-local>
 artifactoryUsername=<username>
 artifactoryPassword=<encrypted artifactory password>
 ```
+Also copy this file to the 'wrapper-starter-kit' subdirectory.
+It needs to be a separate Gradle
+project because it _uses_ the published plugins.

 ## Initial Publishing
 If the plugins have never been published before within your organisation, run the following commands.

  - `gw -PpublishVersion=1.0.0 publishCustomGradleReally`
  - `gw -PpublishVersion=1.0.0 publishPluginsReally`
+ - `cd wrapper-starter-kit`
+ - `set WRAPPER_STARTER_KIT_VERSION=1.0.0`
+ - `gw -PwrapperVersion=1.0.0 publish`

 You can replace "Really" with "Locally" to publish to a folder called "local_repo", to check the contents before really
 publishing, if you want.
 See the section on publishing below for more details.